dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 ### Implementing Multiple Themed Holes

-To add different hole designs:
+The `NineHoleCourse` class is designed for this purpose.
+To add or modify holes:
-1. Create new methods like `createHole2()`, `createHole3()` in BasicCourse
+1. Define the hole configuration (start position, hole position, par, hazards) within the `holeConfigs` array in `NineHoleCourse.js`.
-2. Design unique themed layouts for each
+2. Implement the geometry and physics creation logic, potentially within `NineHoleCourse` or dedicated hole-specific classes/functions.
-3. Update the navigation system to cycle between holes
+3. Ensure the `initializeHole` and `clearCurrentHole` methods correctly load/unload the hole's assets.
-4. Consider different physics properties for each theme
+4. Update the navigation system (if needed) to handle the 9-hole sequence.

 ### Enhancing Audio